uw-it-aca/django-vue/README.md

 Update any .env variables for local development purposes

-REMOVE THIS SECTION AFTER CLONING!
+REMOVE THIS SECTION AFTER CONFIGURATION IS COMPLETE!

 ## Development (using Docker)

-Go to your newly created repository
+Go to your repository

         $ cd new-repo